-In order to maintain and improve our service during Coronavirus and prepare for the future we have focused on the following:
+To maintain and improve service during Coronavirus, and to prepare for the future the Force focused on the following:

-• Gold Group: A Gold group was chaired by the Chief Superintendent of Local Policing on, initially a weekly basis moving to fortnightly to monitor the Force response to the pandemic and set the direction of our response.
-Departmental Heads provide updates on their areas of business in this context and business continuity testing and planning are discussed.
-Updates are also reported from the Strategic Coordinating Group (SCG) and the Tactical Coordination Group (TCG).
-Emerging issues were also raised through this forum.

-• Evolution Group: Recognising the opportunities for improved working practices arising from Coronavirus, the force established an Evolution Board, Chaired by our Director of Strategic Service Improvement with its aim to progress learning and innovation from our response to the pandemic, provide modelling and governance proposals for a return to the new normal whilst ensuring the wellbeing of the force.
-Over 100 opportunities have been identified and reviewed for progress, with benefits tracked where appropriate, and our Smart working programme is well under way moving to an agile workforce.
-The demand modelling utilised throughout to highlight the biggest risk areas in order for contingency plans to be built was shared nationally and is being adapted for business as usual.

-• Technology: The force has delivered the roll-out of Microsoft Teams to enable training, meetings and conferences to continue to take place.
-Laptop computers and mobile telephones have been issued to staff on both short term and long-term arrangements, enabling us to maximise our available workforce during periods of self-isolation and minimise risk to members of our workforce who would otherwise have been vulnerable to infection.
-Use of technology has also reduced travel for officers and staff, reducing costs and reducing our environmental impact.
-We have been able to provide an enhanced service to victims and witnesses through the use of video conferencing to conduct appointments and the accelerated roll out of GoodSam (sharing live video and location from mobile phones) to capture evidence of offences.

-• Partnerships: Joint-up working has continued throughout the pandemic in order to achieve shared goals around crime, disorder and public health.
-Our Local Resilience Forum has continued to develop, with some of our arrangements and practices being shared nationally.
-As we emerge from the pandemic, we expect to see the resurgence of conventional demand for which our existing partnerships will remain committed to addressing.

-• HMICFRS Policing in the Pandemic report: The Force was inspected during 2020 on its response to Covid-19 and the thematic report was published in April 2021.
-During the course of the inspection, Bedfordshire Police received positive feedback from inspectors, complimenting our approach to policing during the pandemic and our plans for the future.
+- Gold Group: Chaired by the Chief Superintendent of Local Policing to monitor the Force response to the pandemic and set the direction of ongoing activities.
+The Gold Group initially met weekly, reducing frequency to fortnightly and then monthly as the Pandemic impacts stabilised and then reduced.
+The Gold Group stopped meeting in spring 2022.
+The Group discussed: service area updates from departmental heads; business continuity testing and planning; Force wide demand modelling; updates from the Strategic Coordinating Group (SCG); updates from Tactical Coordination Group (TCG); and other emerging issues.
+The Force wide demand modelling was developed for the Board to highlight the biggest risk areas, to inform contingency planning.
+The approach was shared nationally and has been adapted as post-Pandemic business usual as, reporting monthly to the Force's Learning, Demand and Futures Board. - Evolution Group: Recognising the opportunities for improved working practices arising from Coronavirus, the force established an Evolution Board, Chaired by the Director of Strategic Service Improvement with its aim to progress learning and innovation from the response to the pandemic, provide modelling and governance proposals for a return to the new normal whilst ensuring the wellbeing of the force.
+The Group commenced at the start of the Pandemic and stopped meeting in 2021.
+Over 100 opportunities were identified and reviewed for progress, with benefits tracked where appropriate, including the Smart working programme moving to an agile workforce. - Technology: The force delivered the roll-out out Microsoft Teams to enable training, meetings and conferences to take place remotely.
+Laptop computers and mobile telephones were issued to staff on both short and long-term arrangements to maximise our available workforce during periods of self-isolation and minimise risk to vulnerable members of the workforce.
+Use of technology reduced travel for officers and staff, reducing costs and reducing the environmental impact.
+Video conferencing technology provided continuing and enhanced service to victims and witnesses and management of offenders. - Partnerships: Joined-up working continued throughout the pandemic to deliver shared goals around crime, disorder and public health.
+The Bedfordshire Local Resilience Forum provided strong service, with some local arrangements and practices being shared nationally. - HMICFRS Policing in the Pandemic report: The Force was inspected during 2020 on its response to Covid-19 and the thematic report was published in April 2021.
+During the course of the inspection, Bedfordshire Police received positive feedback form inspectors, complementing the approach to policing during the pandemic and our plans for the future.